libkeepass/pykeepass/README.rst

 **trash_entry** (entry)

-move a group to the recycle bin.
+move an entry to the recycle bin.
 The recycle bin is created if it does not exit.  ``entry`` must be an empty Entry.

 **move_entry** (entry, destination_group)